-In response to similar legislation (SCS SB 298), officials from the Department of Social Services (DSS) stated that in order to comply with this §376.1364 of the legislation, the Managed Care Organizations may need to make changes to their current system or, if the current systems utilized do not meet the requirements of this legislation, obtain a system that does.
+Officials from the Department of Social Services (DSS) state that in order to comply with this §376.1364 of the legislation, the Managed Care Organizations may need to make changes to their current system or, if the current systems utilized do not meet the requirements of this legislation, obtain a system that does.
 It is assumed this legislation would have a fiscal impact as the capitation rates would increase at least \$100,000 due to electronic requirements for prior authorization for medical and behavioral health services.
 A 2.4% inflation rate was used for FY21 and FY22.